comapi/comapi-sdk-js/docs/installation.md

 ## Use of ES6 Promises

 ES6 Promises are extensively used within this SDK.
-Depending on what browsers you are targeting, you may need to include a polyfill for this.
+Depending on what browsers you are targeting, you may need to include a poly-fill for this.
 Several of these are available online.